OUT OF THE BAG”

 Letting The Cat Out Of The Bag lets all the hot air out of the “boomfog” of information and advice you’re finding elsewhere.
 It makes the invoice-based “target prices” on those other auto-info sites about as valuable as a snooze button on a smoke alarm.
 And it will change forever the way you approach the process of buying or leasing a new car.

-For a look at what’s in this “Fountain of Truth,” check out the Preface and the Table of Contents below.
+For a serious look at what’s in this “Fountain of Truth,” check out the Preface, Table of Contents and the first four chapters below.

 Automakers redesign their vehicles about every five or six years.
 They shine their headlights brightly on those new-and-improved beauties to spread the word to every nook and cranny in America.